Companies Can No Longer Ignore the Internet of Things' Capacity to Increase Productivity

 How to Integrate IoT with Mobility Work CMMS?

-There are several possibilities to integrate sensor data with the Mobility Work CMMS.
+There are several possibilities to integrate sensor data with Mobility Work CMMS.
 All of them and the benefits of predictive maintenance and CMMS are explicitly described in the article:

 Adopting the Internet of Things and integrating it with a next-gen CMMS as Mobility Work provide maintenance teams and actually all services teams at a facility with insights into the physical assets that were previously unheard of.
 The challenging part of this process is that you have to ensure the availability of the right technical, human resources and organizational means to support this integration.
 And even if this seems though, once established, IoT would give you far more benefits than obstacles.